3.4. Framework Registration

 Note

-As discussed in Section 3.10.2, the registration code will have access only to the configuration relevant to the algorithm being registered, and to certain framework-level configuration such as debug level, verbosity, or parallelization options.
+As discussed in the technical design (under preparation), the registration code will have access only to the configuration relevant to the algorithm being registered, and to certain framework-level configuration such as debug level, verbosity, or parallelization options.

-Except for the specification of make_tracks as the algorithm to be invoked, and transform as the HOF, all other pieces of information may be provided through the configuration.
+Except for the specification of find_hits as the algorithm to be invoked, and transform as the HOF, all other pieces of information may be provided through the configuration.

-Usually, classes like hits and tracks and algorithms like make_tracks are framework-independent (see Section 1.4).
+Usually, classes like waveforms and hits and algorithms like find_hits are framework-independent (see Section 1.4).
 There may be scenarios, however, where dependence on framework interface is required, especially if framework-specific metadata types are used by the algorithm.
 In such cases, it is strongly encouraged to keep framework dependence within the module itself and, more specifically, within the registration stanza.
 This can be often achieved by registering closure objects that are generated by lambda expressions.

-For example, suppose a physicist would like to create an algorithm make_tracks_debug that reports a spill number when making tracks.
-By specifying a lambda expression that takes a phlex::handle<hits> object, the data product can be passed to the make_tracks_debug function, along with the spill number from the metadata accessed from the handle:
+For example, suppose a physicist would like to create an algorithm find_hits_debug that reports a spill number when making tracks.
+By specifying a lambda expression that takes a phlex::handle<waveforms> object, the data product can be passed to the find_hits_debug function, along with the spill number from the metadata accessed from the handle:

 PHLEX_REGISTER_ALGORITHMS(m)